wilsonliaows/docs/features/compress-files.md

 ---
-title: Compress files
+title: Compressing files
 date: 2018-04-13 18:00:00 Z
 ---

 # Compress files

 `Compress files` action allows you to compress multiple files into one **.zip** file.
-It's one of the actions under `Files by Workato` application.
+It is one of the actions under `Files by Workato` application.

 ![Compress files](/assets/images/features/files-and-attachments/compress-files-action.png)
 *Compress files action*

-# Example: Compress files in a folder
+## Example: Compress files in a folder
 In this section, we will go through one example of how to compress multiple files in a folder.
 We will use SFTP server for this example.
 You can find the [sample recipe here](https://www.workato.com/recipes/680470-compress-files-in-a-directory-on-sftp#recipe).

 ![Compress files in SFTP directory](/assets/images/features/files-and-attachments/compress-files-static-list-recipe.png)